What is your diploma qualification?

 What are your facilities like?

-dBs Berlin are relocating to a brand new purpose built facility to house our rapidly expanding institute of creative production.
+dBs Berlin have relocated to a brand new purpose built facility to house our rapidly expanding institute of creative production.

-The first phase of our new facility at Funkhaus will include 27 studios/live rooms/production suites, an electronic music production lab, 5 IT workshop spaces, 2 ideas labs, a multi purpose lecture space, 2 film production offices, a film studio and flexible access to many of the other spaces at the Funkhaus including the extraordinary and unique orchestra recording halls.
+The first phase of our new facility at Funkhaus includes 27 studios/live rooms/production suites, an electronic music production lab, 4 IT workshop spaces, 2 ideas labs, a multi purpose lecture space, 2 film production offices, a film studio and flexible access to many of the other spaces at the Funkhaus including the extraordinary and unique orchestra recording halls.

 All our courses will be taught from these new spaces from September 2017.